Fairy tern

 The fairy tern (Sternula nereis) is a small tern which is native to the southwestern Pacific.
 It is listed as "Vulnerable" by the IUCN and the New Zealand subspecies is "Critically Endangered".
+Fairy terns live in colonies along the coastlines and estuaries of Australia, New Zealand, and New Caledonia, feeding largely on small, epipelagic schooling fishes, breeding in areas close to their feeding sites.
+They have a monogamous mating system, forming breeding pairs in which they mate, nest, and care for offspring.